 Absolutely!
 Without your tuition deposit, you won't be able to get a class schedule.

 If you've decided to change your major before Orientation, call your admissions counselor for instructions.
-Most likely your major change will require you to come to the 10 a.m. registration to work out your new schedule, even if you've already earned your Fast Pass.
+Most likely your major change will require a separate meeting with a faculty member after orientation to work out your new schedule, even if you’ve already earned your Fast Pass.

 The ideal freshman class schedule is fairly straightforward.
 Some majors have less flexibility than others.
 Be assured that your advisor is creating the most efficient schedule possible to ensure you graduate on time.
 Too much tinkering with the schedule could be detrimental.